Bone Biopsy for Dog Osteosarcoma: What to Expect and How Much Does It Cost?

 What happens during a dog bone biopsy and how much may it cost?
 We will see in the next paragraphs.

 What Happens During a Dog Bone Biopsy and How Much Does it Cost?

-Choosing to perform a bone biopsy is a decision that isn't taken lightly as it's a painful procedure that can predispose to infections or in some cases, pathological fractures since samples of bone are removed.
+Choosing to perform a bone biopsy is a decision that isn't taken lightly as it's a painful procedure that can predispose to infections or pathological fractures in some cases since samples of bone are removed.
 Some oncologists suggest to bypass the bone biopsy as it's not needed when x-rays show strong, obvious signs of bone tumors.
 According to veterinarian Charles Loops, biopsies with this tumor may also facilitate metastasis and increase the pain.

 However, as mentioned, in the case of questionable results, a bone biopsy can help provide clear results to rule out bone infections and help differentiate it from a fungal infection.
 Also, as seen in the video below, it may be helpful in the case of a dog who despite showing signs of cancer on x-rays isn't clinically showing typical symptoms of osteosarcoma over time (osteosarcoma tends to quickly cause dogs to deteriorate causing strong pain, pathological fractures and when it progresses, signs of spread to the lungs).